Lucas04-nhr/lucas04-nhr.github.io/docs/guide/R Course/README.md

 ::: note
 The purpose of this material **not only** to deal with the "R for Data Science" course final exam, or in the subsequent learning process need to use the R language to deal with data and draw images of one of the effective reference materials, so generate a lot of versions of many formats of the file, to facilitate the user to different conditions on different devices to view more easily.
-Therefore, many versions and formats of files have been generated to make it easier for users to view them under *different conditions* and on *different devices*.
 If you think this project is helpful to your R language learning and usage, welcome to click on **"Star"** and **follow** me, also welcome anyone to submit bug reports through "issue" and participate in cooperation through **"Pull Request"**.
 :::

 ## Table of Contents {#table-of-contents}